-Students in the Class of 2023 are required to sit for Step 2 CK by November 1 of the academic year of graduations.
-For all classes beyond the Class of 2023, students are also required to sit for USMLE Step 2, Clinical Knowledge by April 15 of the academic year of their planned graduation.
+Students in the Class of 2023 are required to sit for Step 2 CK by November 1 of the academic year of graduation.
+For the Class of 2024, the deadline to sit for Step 2 CK is August 1, 2023.
+For the Class of 2025, the deadline to sit for Step 2 CK is April 15, 2024.
 Students requesting a delay in sitting for these exams, who have extraordinary need, may request a postponement from an Assistant Dean of Student Affairs.
 The Assistant Dean of Student Affairs may grant a delay up to December 31.
 After that, the student's failure to sit for the exams is reported to the Student Promotions Committee and the student may not take additional clerkships/courses until the student has passed the exams.